sanshar/Block/docs/source/index.rst

 We recommend the use of the DMRG in problems requiring active spaces too large for standard complete active space (CAS) techniques.
 Thus, if you are interested in:

-* a CAS-like treatment of low-lying eigenstates in problems with 16-40 active orbitals,
+* a CAS-like treatment of low-lying eigenstates in real problems with more than 50 active orbitals,
 * or, one-dimensional orbital topologies with up to 100 active orbitals,
 * and, standard chemical accuracy (1 kcal/mol in energy differences),